fabiennegr/digital-snow-scanner/README.md

 - Once this has run successfully we can have a look into /ResCNN_LSTM/hypertune_configs/configs_evaluation.txt and find the best config setting
 - Now we just have to modify the path to this specific setting in /ResCNN_LSTM/ResCNN_LSTM_fit.py in the very last line of the code

-##### Disclaimer: Most of the data and code are confidential and hence not included in the repository.
+##### Disclaimer: Most of the data and some of the code are confidential and hence not included in the repository.